techreturners/js_coding_exercises/README.md

 });
 ```

-Don't forget to remove it afterwards so you can run all your tests again.
+⚠️ Don't forget to remove `.only` afterwards so you can run all your tests again.

 You can also ignore tests momentarily by adding an `x` at the front: